Ser PFKNR en 2025

 This project uses intentional visual strategies to convey meaning without heavy explanation

-The minimal use of text is deliberate—the story is built on recognition rather than explanation:
+The minimal use of text is deliberate—the story is built on recognition rather than explanation.

-Symbolic imagery (coquí, eyes) in place of explanatory text
+Symbolic imagery in place of explanatory text

-Juxtaposition of joy and harm within the same frame
+Juxtaposition of joy and harm

-Artifacts (maps, pins, photographs) as narrative anchors
+Artifacts as anchors

 Takeaways

-Ser PFNR en 2025 is ultimately a story of endurance and complexity.
+"Ser PFKNR en 2025" is ultimately a story of endurance and complexity.